 One gene therapy, Zolgensma, has been approved by the U.S. Food and Drug Administration (FDA) for infants with all types of SMA under 2 years of age.
 Zolgensma was developed and is marketed by Novartis Gene Therapies.
 It is a one-time intravenous (IV) infusion.

-Currently, this method of delivery is being studied in a Phase 1 clinical trial in children up to age 5 years who have SMA Type 2.
+Currently, this method of delivery is being studied in a Phase 3 clinical trial in patients from 2 up to 18 years who have SMA Type 2, and who have never walked, and who have never received a prior treatment for SMA.
 If the results are positive, Novartis Gene Therapies may file for FDA approval of this delivery method.